tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

 Scala traits are interesting because they can be used for [inclusion polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)) **and** to [mixin](http://en.wikipedia.org/wiki/Mixin) behaviour.
 I've found tension here as the former uses inheritance and the later is more about code re-use.
 So when a Scala class extends a trait with behaviour, it seems to go against the generally accepted view that using inheritance as a mechanism for [code re-use is bad idea](http://baddotrobot.com/blog/2009/01/24/inheritance-vs-composition/).

-Scala seems to want to encourage me to break the [Inheritance vs. Composition](http://en.wikipedia.org/wiki/Composition_over_inheritance#Benefits) principle.
-There must be a right way and a wrong way.
+It can be tricky not break the [Inheritance vs. Composition](http://en.wikipedia.org/wiki/Composition_over_inheritance#Benefits) principle when using traits with behaviour.

 <!-- more -->

 ## Mixins the Wrong Way

 Odersky calls traits with behaviour "mixin traits".
-I feel like to be a genuine mixin trait, it should be _used_ to mixin behaviour and not as something to extend.
-Test fixture code is a good example.
+To be a genuine mixin trait, it should be used to mixin behaviour and not just something you inherit.
+But what's the difference?
+Let's look at an example using a test fixture trait.

-Let's say that you have a repository style class who's API talks about business operations, a `Customers` class for example.
-You might have an Oracle backed version and you don't want anything going in behind your back and messing with the data; everything in production code should go through your API.
+Let's say that you have a [repository](http://martinfowler.com/eaaCatalog/repository.html) style class who's API talks about business operations, a `Customers` class for example.
+You might have an database backed version and you don't want anything going behind your back and messing with the data; everything in production code should go through your business API.

     class OracleCustomers {
         def add(customer: Customer) = { ... }